rstropek/ts-angular-workshop/README.md

 # TypeScript and Angular Workshop

-This repository contains material for the TypeScript and Angular Workshop of [Rainer Stropek](https://rainerstropek.me).
+This repository contains material for the TypeScript and Angular Workshops.

 ## View Material